 - Either gender may participate in the Amateur or Florida Open Championships.

-Florida Resident - For purposes of competing in some FSGA competitions, a player must be a resident of Florida (not all events require residency).
+Florida Resident - For purposes of competing in most FSGA competitions, a player must be a resident of Florida.

-Date of Residency - The date for meeting the residency requirement is the entry close date for each competition.
+Date of Residency - The date for meeting the residency requirements is the first day of the Championship.

 Definition - The following definition of residency applies: (see specific tournament pages for eligibility and residency requirements).

-- a person who maintains their permanent legal place of abode, where physical presence and possessions are maintained.
-Generally, to be consider a resident for purpose of FSGA eligibility, a player, or the parents/guardians of a junior golfer (18 & younger), must meet a minimum of (5) five of the (8) items below.
+a person who maintains their permanent legal place of abode, where physical presence and possessions are maintained.
+Generally, to be considered a resident for the purpose of FSGA eligibility, a player, or the parents/guardians of a junior golfer (18 & younger), must meet a minimum of four (4) of the nine (9) items below.
 Evidence of residency includes but is not limited to the following: